greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_SEQUENCE.html.md

 ## <a id="section3"></a>Description

-`DROP SEQUENCE` removes a sequence generator table.
+`DROP SEQUENCE` removes sequence number generators.
 You must own the sequence to drop it \(or be a superuser\).

 ## <a id="section4"></a>Parameters

 IF EXISTS
 :   Do not throw an error if the sequence does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

 name
 :   The name \(optionally schema-qualified\) of the sequence to remove.

 CASCADE
-:   Automatically drop objects that depend on the sequence.
+:   Automatically drop objects that depend on the sequence, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the sequence if any objects depend on it.
 This is the default.